A tourist's guide to regularity structures and singular stochastic PDEs: Multi-pre-Lie structure and renormalized equations

 \textsf{\textbf{ { \S} Decorated trees}}

-\begin{defn*} Let $\frak{T}_{\rm n}$ (called a \emph{node type set}) and $\frak{T}_{\rm e}$ (called an \emph{edge type set}) be abstract sets. \begin{itemize} \item A \textbf{\textsf{rooted tree}} $\tau$ is a finite connected tree without loops, with a node set $N_\tau$ and an edge set $E_\tau$, and with a distinguished node $\rho_\tau$, called the \textbf{\textsf{root}}.
+\begin{defn*} Let $\frak{T}_{\rm n}$ (called a \emph{node type set}) and $\frak{T}_{\rm e}$ (called an \emph{edge type set}) be abstract sets. \begin{itemize} \item A \textbf{\textsf{rooted tree}} $\tau$ is a finite connected non-planar graph without loops, with a node set $N_\tau$ and an edge set $E_\tau$, and with a distinguished node $\rho_\tau$, called the \textbf{\textsf{root}}.
 The root defines a natural order on each edge, from the root to the leaves.
-In particular, each edge $e\in E_\tau$ is written as the form $e=(u,v)$, where $u,v\in N_\tau$ are endpoints of $e$ and $v$ is a child of $u$.
+In particular, each edge $e\in E_\tau$ is written as the form $e=(u,v)$, where $u,v\in N_\tau$ are endpoints of $e$ and $u$ is closer to the root. $u$ is called a parent of $v$, and $v$ is called a child of $u$.

 We identify two trees $\tau$ and $\sigma$ if they are graph isomorphic, so we always write a graph by putting ancestors lower and descendants upper.
 The root is put at the bottom.
 Here is an example.

 \item A \textbf{\textsf{typed rooted tree}} is a rooted tree with type maps $\frak{t}_{\rm n}:N_\tau\to\frak{T}_{\rm n}$ and $\frak{t}_{\rm e}:E_\tau\to\frak{T}_{\rm e}$.
 Moreover, a \textbf{\textsf{rooted decorated tree}} is a typed rooted tree $\tau$ with two maps